 Click on the “Front Page” link to return to the site.

 Go back to the Configuration page and turn maintenance mode off by removing the check mark.
-Click the “Save configuration” button and your site is now live.
+Click the “Save configuration” button, and your site is now live.

 NOTE: If you had to edit the settings.php file mentioned above, make sure you go back and change the “TRUE” back to “FALSE.”
-This is a security issue and you don’t want just anyone to access those files.
+This is a security issue, and you don’t want just anyone to access those files.

-When it comes time to upgrade Drupal, it can be a unnerving process.
+When it comes time to upgrade Drupal, it can be an unnerving process.
 Because of the advanced nature of the content management system, many people may be afraid of making mistakes.
-As long as you keep a backup copy of the files saved on your web hosting account, it’s easy to revert back should something happen.
+As long as you keep a backup copy of the files saved on your web hosting account, it’s easy to revert should something happen.
 Take your time and don’t rush an upgrade.